 - Alternate fax to 202-353-8475

-Select only one submission method to avoid duplicate submissions.
+Select only one of these submission options to avoid duplicate submissions.
 The original signed award document should be retained by the award recipient in its official award file.

-To decline the award, please contact the program manager identified in the award to discuss the reasons for this decision.
-No Federal funds will be disbursed to a recipient until DOJ has received the signed award document indicating acceptance of the award and all special conditions.
+If you decide not to accept the award, please contact your program manager to discuss any changes that need to be made.
+No Federal funds will be disbursed to a recipient until OJP has received the signed award document indicating acceptance of the award and all special conditions.

 FINANCIAL MANAGEMENT TIP

 Some special conditions may be based on the program or the nature of the award itself.
-Regardless of the program office or the award, there are several mandatory special conditions that will be included on any DOJ award.
-A list of all the mandatory special conditions for each DOJ grant-making component is available at the following links:
+Regardless of the program office or the award, there are several special conditions that you will have with any OJP award.
+These conditions include but are not limited to the following:

 FINANCIAL MANAGEMENT TIP